 The University of Louisville Graduate Internship Program is an innovative, unique partnership between the College of Business and the business community.
 Students access exceptional employment opportunities which provide real-world work experience in business settings.

-Humana: Application must be received in May.
+Humana: Application must be received by May 15th to be considered.

 - Graduate with marketable resume credentials